MYSQL *mysql_real_connect(MYSQL *mysql, const char

 For

-or the empty string.For
+user, specify a value ofNULLor the empty string.For

-call cannot be overridden in an option file, because the empty string indicates explicitly that the MySQL account must have an empty password.)For
+passwd, specify a value ofNULL.
+(For the password, a value of the empty string in themysql_real_connect()call cannot be overridden in an option file, because the empty string indicates explicitly that the MySQL account must have an empty password.)For

-or the empty string.For
+db, specify a value ofNULLor the empty string.For

-, specify a value of 0.For
+port, specify a value of 0.For

-, specify a value ofNULL
+unix_socket, specify a value ofNULL.

 If no value is found in an option file for a parameter, its default value is used as indicated in the descriptions given earlier in this section.